Editorial ranking 456 parks ranked

 Virginia

-Why it ranks: History-minded travelers, families wanting a meaningful and free stop with kids, and anyone tracing African American history in the South.
+Why it ranks: History enthusiasts, educators, families with school-age children, and anyone tracing African American heritage sites in the South will get real value here.

 Chase Swift Photography/Chase SwiftNational Historic Site